pythonanywhere/help_pages/articles/Learning.md

 ### Code First Girls

-[Code First Girls ](https://codefirstgirls.org.uk/) provide a range of courses to women and non-binary people in the UK
+[Code First Girls ](https://codefirstgirls.org.uk/) provide a range of courses to women and non-binary people in the UK.

 ### Books

-* [Think Python by Allen B. Downey](https://greenteapress.com/wp/think-python/) is great for people who already know other programming languages
+* [Think Python by Allen B. Downey](https://greenteapress.com/wp/think-python/) is great for people who already know other programming languages.
-* [Head First Python by Paul Barry](https://www.oreilly.com/library/view/head-first-python/9781491919521/) is a better choice if Python is your first programming language
+* [Head First Python by Paul Barry](https://www.oreilly.com/library/view/head-first-python/9781491919521/) is a better choice if Python is your first programming language.